All Episodes

 You go up above 15,000 feet, you can't breathe without oxygen tanks.

-That's that's barely three miles.
+That's barely three miles.

 Three miles.